CarlosAMolina/cmoli.es/src/projects/aws-s3-diff/aws-s3-diff.md

 $ make run
 poetry run python run.py
 [INFO] Welcome to the AWS S3 Diff tool!
-[DEBUG] Checking if the file with the URIs to be analyzed is correct [INFO] AWS accounts configured to be analyzed:
+[INFO] AWS accounts configured to be analyzed:
 1. pro
 2. dev